Jason Cropper: 2000s

-After Chopper One ended, Cropper started the band pop punk supergroup Fliptop self-releasing a 5-track EP.
+After Chopper One ended, Cropper started the pop punk supergroup Fliptop self-releasing a 5-track EP.
 The band consisted of Cropper on vocals, guitars and piano, Dallan Baumgarten on guitars & vocals, Scott Shiflett on bass and Josh Freese on drums.
 The band played live shows around LA, and some local Warped Tour Shows.

 Cropper sang the theme song for the 2002–2003 American sitcom Andy Richter Controls the Universe and in early 2006 began showing signs of returning to the music business.
 In addition to posting songs on his MySpace page, he started recording and producing bands, including the Atlanta-based rock band Buffalo Alice, producing their second album Mitchell (2007) and credited for writing at least one song and playing guitar and singing on several songs.
 He continued to contribute to Buffalo Alice, co-writing and producing their third album Alexander Rosenhoff Testament: A Work Of Fiction (2008), and was listed for a time as bass player on the band's website.

-2020s
+2010s–2020s

+In 2018, Cropper performed with Cuomo at two separate shows in San Francisco, in their first collaboration since Cropper's departure from Weezer.

-In April 2020, Cropper appeared on Rivers Cuomo's "Island in the Zoom" shows.
+In April 2020, Cropper appeared on Cuomo's "Island in the Zoom" shows.
 Also in April 2020, Cropper appeared on two episodes of the "We'z Talkin' Weez' 2 Thee" podcast; one playing and discussing new music and the other breaking down Weezer's "The Blue Album" track by track.
 Throughout 2020, Cropper performed livestreams on Facebook called "The Golden Hour."
 In July 2020, Cropper released his solo debut single "Goodness Knows".

-In 2021 Weezer released their fifteenth album, Van Weezer, and the vinyl edition included the bonus track "I've Thrown It All Away" which was a rerecorded version of a song the band had demoed when Cropper was still in the band.
+In 2021, Weezer released their fifteenth album, Van Weezer, and the vinyl edition included the bonus track "I've Thrown It All Away" which was a re-recorded version of a song the band had demoed when Cropper was still in the band.
 He also has a writing credit on the track.